nuejs/nue/packages/nuejs.org/vision/index.md

 nue create startup --design mies --live
 ```

-I know this sounds ambitious—maybe even impossible.
-But the reality is simpler than it seems: strip away the clutter, focus on better choices, and refine what matters.
-The result will be more powerful than you expect.
+I know this sounds overly ambitious—almost crazy.
+But the reality is simpler than it seems: the whole ecosystem might only need code worth of 10 React buttons, and the result will be more influental than you'd expect.

 Want to see this vision unfold?
 Join our mailing list for updates as Nue brings each phase to life.